hieunguyen810/iso8583-payment-system-simulator/SystemArchitectureDesign.md

     - Kafka Cluster
     - When server receive a connect message from client -> produce Kafka, set current status is available.
 Simulator consume this topic, send message to available server only.
     - When server receive a disconnect message from client or did not receive echo message after 1 minute -> produce Kafka, set current status is unavailable.
 Simulator consume this topic, stop send message to this server instance.

+2. **Simulation to Server connection**: stateless
+    - Simulator connect to server headless service (by dns name)
+    - Simulator (grpc client side) must config loadbalancing policy

+3. **Client to Kafka connection**: stateless
+    -

+4. **Kafka to Authorize connection**: stateless
+    - All authorize instances must use the same groud-id=authorize-service
+    - Partition distribution: topic has 3 partitions, supporting up to 3 consumer instances
+    - Each message goes to only one consumer in the group

 #### Downtime Scenerio and Resolved